Miss Grand East Java

 Miss Grand East Java (Miss Grand Jawa Timur or Miss Grand Jatim) is an Indonesian provincial beauty pageant, a preliminary for the Miss Grand Indonesia national contest.
 It was founded in 2019 by an entrepreneur, Jenny Lie.

-East Java representatives have not yet won the Miss Grand Indonesia title.
-The highest placement they obtained was the first runner-up, achieved in 2020 by Bella Sant.
+The highest placement for an East Java representative so far at the Miss Grand Indonesia was the first runner-up, achieved in 2020 by Bella Sant.

 History

 East Java debuted in the Miss Grand Indonesia pageant in 2018 when it was represented by an appointed Rizky Maylina.
 Later in 2019, the license for East Java was granted to the Lions Club Surabaya Grand, a non-governmental organization led by Jenny Lie.
 Jenny then organized the first Miss Grand East Java contest in Surabaya on 12 June 2019 and named Sheryltha Pratyscha the winner.

 The pageant was dissolved in 2020 after the national license of Miss Grand Indonesia was granted to Ivan Gunawan, who decided not to franchise the provincial licenses to local organizers and instead selected the finalists for the Miss Grand Indonesia 2020 through the online application.
 Gunawan also established a national pageant, Miss Mega Bintang Indonesia, as an umbrella pageant for Miss Grand Indonesia in 2023.